influxdata/flux/docs/SPEC.md

     |> mean()
 ```

-##### Percentile
+##### Percentile (aggregate)

-Percentile is an aggregate operation.
+Percentile is both an aggregate operation and a selector operation depending on selected options.
-For each aggregated column, it outputs the value that represents the specified percentile of the non null record as a float.
+In the aggregate methods, it outputs the value that represents the specified percentile of the non null record as a float.

 Percentile has the following properties:

+* `columns` list of string
+    columns specifies a list of columns to aggregate.
+Defaults to `["_value"]`
 * `percentile` float
     A value between 0 and 1 indicating the desired percentile.
-* `exact` bool
+* `method` string
-    If true an exact answer is computed, otherwise an approximate answer is computed.
-    Using exact requires that the entire dataset fit in available memory.
-    Defaults to false.
+    percentile provides 3 methods for computation:
+    * `estimate_tdigest`: an aggregate result that uses a tdigest data structure to compute an accurate percentile estimate on large data sources.
+    * `exact_mean`: an aggregate result that takes the average of the two points closest to the percentile value.
+    * `exact_selector`: see Percentile (selector)
 * `compression` float
    Compression indicates how many centroids to use when compressing the dataset.
    A larger number produces a more accurate result at the cost of increased memory requirements.